1. Get storage right

-Wind emphasises that owners should properly insure their valuables: ‘Unfortunately, because they are small, portable, and fairly liquid assets, watches are often targets for theft.’
+Owners should properly insure their valuables — unfortunately, because they are small, portable, and fairly liquid assets, watches are often targets for theft.
 With this in mind, many people store their collections in safes or in bank vaults.

 3. Should you wear valuable watches?